This article was originally published in 2019. It was revised in July 2023 to reflect more recent developments and thinking.

 We can motivate this claim with an estimate looking at senior positions.
 We think it would be valuable to have at least 20 senior people with a background in and familiarity with issues related to the development and societal integration of advanced AI systems, as we think at least this many senior offices are likely to be involved.
 If a typical entrant has about a 10% chance of making it into a senior role, then it would be worth perhaps 200 people developing expertise and pursuing these careers.

-Additionally we would like to see an academic field of dozens or perhaps hundreds of people studying the AI policy challenge described above, similar to the fields that have emerged developing policy related to nuclear weapons, biosecurity, or cybersecurity.
+Additionally we would like to see an academic field of dozens or perhaps hundreds of people studying AI policy, similar to the fields that have emerged developing policy related to nuclear weapons, biosecurity, or cybersecurity, with a focus on catastrophic risks and long-term effects.

 It is worth highlighting that thinking about the ideal numbers of people in an area ignores opportunity cost, and that there are diminishing returns to the number of people with expertise on these issues.
 If enough people enter this broad career path then additional people would become less impactful, so it might cease to be a top option on the margin, despite still being valuable.
-But we think we are currently a long way away from that point, and we expect that the first few dozen people to pursue US AI public policy careers are likely to be particularly impactful in expectation.
-So on the current margin we encourage people to consider pursuing this option if they have the right background and can develop relevant expertise.
+But we think we are currently a long way away from that point.

 4. Government careers were already a good default option